 Is MDF good for skirting boards and trim?

-It can be, especially in dry interior painted work where you want a smooth finish and stable profile.
-It is a weaker choice in places with repeated wetting, rough impact, or floor-level moisture problems.
+It can be, especially in dry interior painted work where you want a smooth finish and a stable profile.
+It is a weaker choice anywhere with repeated wetting, rough impact, or floor-level moisture problems.

 Should I buy MDF online?